Waydines/WikiArticles/CONTRIBUTING.md

 ```

 **⚠ Do not include .mdx at the end of the article name in this definition.**
-If your article doesn't have a certain translation yet, you may put `null` (without quotation marks) in the place where the file name would be.
+If your article doesn't have a certain translation yet, you may remove the line where the path to the specific translation would be specified.

 ## Review and Pull Requests